pfheatwole/thesis/source/paraglider_dynamics.rst

 * Establish the modeling requirements in the context of flight reconstruction

-  [[ie, "I'm interested in considering how a wing responds to non-centered interactions with a thermal, so I need a model that supports asymmetric wind (specifically, horizontal shear)"?
-Wait, that's part of the aerodynamics.]]

 * Discuss existing paraglider models from literature?

 * Individual component dynamics